ispc/ispc/docs/ispc.rst

 Basic Types and Type Qualifiers
 -------------------------------

 ``ispc`` is a statically-typed language.
-It supports a variety of basic types.
+It supports a variety of core basic types:

 * ``void``: "empty" type representing no value.
 * ``bool``: boolean value; may be assigned ``true``, ``false``, or the